 - Drop to the floor and take cover by getting under a sturdy table or piece of furniture.
 If there is nothing to get under, crouch in an inside corner of the building and cover your face and head with your arms.

-- Stay away from glass, windows, outside doors and walls, and anything that could fall.
+- Stay away from glass, windows, outside doors, and walls, and anything that could fall.

-- After the shaking stops, evacuate the building if it is damaged or the fire alarm system is sounding.
+- After the shaking stops, evacuate the building if it is damaged or if the fire alarm system is sounding.

 - Be aware that the electricity may go out or the fire alarm system may activate.